 Principal Risk Description (What is the risk?)
 Causal factors themes (What gives rise to the risk?)
-Consequence themes (Potential impact of the risk) Key control mitigations (How we manage it) Change vs. 2022 Integrated Repor Packaging The risks relating to packaging waste, plastic pollution, and single use plastic. the environmental impacts of single use plastic packaging, litter and packaging waste 1 0 Development of the packaging pillar within our This is Forward sustainability action plan, including pack mix, recycled content and improvement of packaging collection.
-More information on our packaging strategy can be found in our Forward on packaging section on pages 42-45 of our 2022 Integrated Report Continued sustainability action plan focused on packaging, including our commitments to: Ensure that 100% of our primary packaging is recyclable by 2025 Drive higher collection rates, aiming to ensure that we collect and recycle a bottle or a can for each one we sell by 2030 50% recycled plastic in our PET bottles by 2023 (Europe) and 2025 (API) Stop using oil-based virgin plastic in our bottles by 2030 Invest in rPET infrastructure to help drive packaging circularity and secure access to recycled material ÷ Legal, regulatory and tax The risks associated with new or changing legal, regulatory or tax, legislative environment and subsequent obligations and compliance requirements.
-Manufacturing activities Use of certain ingredients Packaging Restrictions on sugar and sweeteners • Labelling requirements Distribution and sale activities Employment costs Carbon taxes Increase of tech and AI Financial impact from new or higher taxes Stricter sales and marketing controls impacting margins and market share Punitive action from regulators or other legislative bodies Increase to the cost of compliance to meet stricter or new regulatory requirements • Brand and reputation damage Continuous monitoring, assessment and appropriate implementation of new or changing laws and regulations.
-Include pending and likely forthcoming regulations in decision making Dialogue with government representatives and input to public consultations on new or changing regulations Development of compliance processes and training programmes for employees Communication with public health stakeholders to tell our story on drinks in anticipation of potential regulatory pressures Close liaison with our franchisors and checking of public statements including labelling and advertising ÷
+Consequence themes (Potential impact of the risk) Key control mitigations (How we manage it) Change vs. 2022 Integrated Report Packaging The risks relating to packaging waste, plastic pollution, and single use plastic.
+Stakeholder concern about the environmental impacts of single use plastic packaging, litter and packaging waste community/customer expectations • Financial impact from increased taxes and on the costs of doing business • Regulatory and compliance impacts • Increased potential for Development of the packaging pillar within our This is Forward sustainability action plan, including pack mix, recycled content and improvement of packaging collection.
+More information on our packaging strategy can be found in our Forward on packaging section on pages 42-45 of our 2022 Integrated Report Continued sustainability action plan focused on packaging, including our commitments to: Ensure that 100% of our primary packaging is recyclable by 2025 Drive higher collection rates, aiming to ensure that we collect and recycle a bottle or a can for each one we sell by 2030 So% recycled plastic in our PET bottles by 2023 (Europe) and 2025 (API) Stop using oil-based virgin plastic in our bottles by 2030 Invest in rPET infrastructure to help drive packaging circularity and secure access to recycled material → Legal, regulatory and tax The risks associated with new or changing legal, regulatory or tax, legislative environment and subsequent obligations and compliance requirements.
+Manufacturing activities Use of certain ingredients Packaging Restrictions on sugar and sweeteners • Labelling requirements Distribution and sale activities Employment costs Carbon taxes Increase of tech and Al Financial impact from new or higher taxes Stricter sales and marketing controls impacting margins and market share Punitive action from regulators or other legislative bodies Increase to the cost of compliance to meet stricter or new regulatory requirements Brand and reputation damage Continuous monitoring, assessment and appropriate implementation of new or changing laws and regulations.
+Include pending and likely forthcoming regulations in decision making Dialogue with government representatives and input to public consultations on new or changing regulations Development of compliance processes and training programmes for employees Communication with public health stakeholders to tell our story on drinks in anticipation of potential regulatory pressures Close liaison with our franchisors and checking of public statements including labelling and advertising →